Creative Agency

 • Tokyo Tower merges with Taipei 101

-Behind the scenes, we partnered with Argentinian team to keep the city light and fast:
+Behind the scenes, we partnered with our Argentinian team (Southmates) to keep the city light and fast:

 The homepage became a narrative experience inspired by Blade Runner, Ghost in the Shell, and The Fifth Element.